 Similarly, Macy’s, the online fashion store, tapped into Big Data to create specific product range for segmented customers.
 By analyzing a host of factors and correlating these with SKU data the company optimized local products to particular customer segments in specific locations.

 All these examples point to the fact that to create competitiveness and value, it’s a must for your eCommerce venture to take big data seriously.
-Big data can help your start-up collect more accurate and detailed information on everything; use the information for better management decisions; experiment with new ideas; tailor products with greater precision; develop the next generation of products and build lasting relationships with customers.
+Big data services can help your start-up collect more accurate and detailed information on everything; use the information for better management decisions; experiment with new ideas; tailor products with greater precision; develop the next generation of products and build lasting relationships with customers.

 Despite the huge benefits, the very thought of big data can cause eCommerce start-ups to get overwhelmed.
 The challenge therefore lies in convincing yourself that big data is not too big for your organization.
 Remember, big data is just not about the way you correlate and analyze data.
 In fact it is more about how you use the upshot to bring your vision and acumen to the fore.